souradeepta/TIL/python-interview-questions.md

 ### **Q85.
 What is map function in Python?**

 **Ans:** *map* function executes the function given as the first argument on all the elements of the iterable given as the second argument.
-If the function given takes in more than 1 arguments, then many iterables are given. #Follow the link to know more similar functions.
+If the function given takes in more than 1 arguments, then many iterables are given.

 ### **Q86.
 Is python numpy better than lists?**